fanyui/LaravelAppLication/README.md

-When you visit the profile picture and successfully upload and crop a photo, The application create stores the image in public/image directory and also create another copy of this same message with dimension 50x50 and stores it in public/images/avater
+When you visit the profile picture and successfully upload and crop a photo, The application create stores the image in public/image directory and also create another copy of this same message with dimension 50x50 and stores it in public/images/avater you are provided with the uptions on whether to
+1:zoom in
+2:zoom out
+3:rotate both left or right
+4:flip horizontal or vertical
+and another option to view the crop of the selected area in a modal before submitting

 The app gets all request from /notification base directory and checks if there is a get parameter in te request it extracts the value of te get parameter and uses it to delete a notification with primary key which is the parameter value.